-The MTA represents more than 110,000 members in approximately 400 local associations across Massachusetts - the vast majority of teachers, administrators and education support professionals in public education, prekindergarten through higher education.
+The MTA represents 115,000 members in approximately 400 local associations across Massachusetts — the vast majority of teachers, administrators and education support professionals in public education, prekindergarten through higher education.

 Mike Fadel | Director | 617-878-8294

-Affiliate Services staff provide training and assistance to MTA locals around the state, in both preK-12 school districts and for our higher education colleges and universities, on a wide range of local, state and national issues.
-The new member organizer and the retired/student member organizer also work in the division.
+Field & Organizing staff provide training and assistance to MTA locals around the state, in both preK-12 school districts and for our higher education colleges and universities, on a wide range of local, state and national issues.
 The division provides direct MTA and NEA services, helps locals develop bargaining and organizing campaigns, and works with members at the bargaining table.